mozilla/network-pulse-api/README.md

 ### `GET /api/pulse/profiles/<id=number>/` with optional `?format=json`

 This retrieves a single user profile with the indicated `id` as stored in the database.
 Any profile can be retrieved using this route even without being authenticated.
-The payload returned by this route also includes an array of entries published (`published_entries`) by the user owning this profile.
+The payload returned by this route also includes an array of entries published (`published_entries`) by the user owning this profile and an array of entries created (`created_entries`) by this profile (as defined by other users when creating entries).
 As a base URL call this returns an HTML page with formatted results, as url with `?format=json` suffix this results a JSON object for use as data input to applications, webpages, etc.

 ### `GET /api/pulse/myprofile/` with optional `?format=json`